UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 need to install Ricgraph differently than described in [Install and configure Ricgraph](ricgraph_install_configure.md).
-*Multi-user environment* means that you install Ricgraph on a (virtual) machine, and that various persons can logon to that machine, each with his own user id and password, and that each person will be able to use Ricgraph by using a web link in their web browser.
+*Multi-user environment* means that you install Ricgraph on a (virtual) machine, and that various persons can log on to that machine, each with his own user id and password, and that each person will be able to use Ricgraph by using a web link in their web browser.

-The reason that a multi-user environment for Ricgraph is different than installing and using Ricgraph on your own user id, is that you will need to run Neo4j and Ricgraph Explorer as a system user instead of running it using your own user id.
+The reason that a multi-user environment for Ricgraph is different from installing and using Ricgraph on your own user id, is that you will need to run Neo4j and Ricgraph Explorer as a system user instead of running it using your own user id.
 If you run Ricgraph with your own user id, you will be the only user able to use it.